ArpitaAgrahari/Backened-Development/notes/projectmanagement.md

    - C) Channels = N (N - 1) / 2
    - D) Channels = N^2

-3. **Open-Ended**: Explain how the number of stakeholders in a project affects the complexity of communication channels.

-4. **Open-Ended**: If a project has 4 stakeholders, how many potential communication channels are there?
-Show your calculation.

-5. **True/False**: As the number of stakeholders increases, the total number of possible communication channels decreases.
+3. **True/False**: As the number of stakeholders increases, the total number of possible communication channels decreases.

 Would you like additional questions?